DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 - organisations they belong to
 - last sign in date and time

+This page also includes a ‘Remove user’ link, which allows the support user to remove the user from the organisation.

+#### Changing a user’s details

 The first name, last name and email address fields can be changed, but the organisations they belong to and their last sign in date and time cannot be changed.

-This page also includes a ‘Remove user’ link, which allows the support user to remove the user from the organisation.

 ### Adding a user

-We replaced the ‘Request access for someone else’ button with ‘Add user’.
-Clicking this button takes the user to the add user flow.
+Clicking ‘Add user’ takes the support user to the add user flow.

 The personal details form includes: